michbo/hello-world/README.md

 # hello-world
-This is my first try with git
+This is my first try with git.
-I got behind because I had to take an important meeting
+I got behind because I had to take an important meeting.